reluhash/madu/README.md

 | **Layout** | `layoutlmv3` | Local LayoutLMv3-based Reading Order model |
 | **VLM** | `huggingface` | Placeholder for local HF-based VLMs |

-## Benefits of Modularity

--   **Flexibility**: Easily test different OCR engines (e.g., Tesseract vs. PaddleOCR) or Layout models.
--   **Local Execution**: All providers are designed to run on local hardware (CPU/GPU).
--   **Extensibility**: Add support for proprietary APIs (like OpenAI or Anthropic) by simply adding a new provider.
--   **Clean Code**: Decouples the model logic from the application logic.